izderadicka/audioserve/README.md

 In each key first you have specification of codec-container combination, currently it supports `opus-in-ogg`, `opus-in-webm`, `mp3`, `aac-in-adts` (but other containers or codecs can relatively easily be added, provided they are supported by ffmpeg and container creation does not require seekable output - like MP4 container).

-I have good experinces with `opus-in-ogg`, which is also default. `opus-in-webm` works well in browsers (and is supported  in browsers MSE API), but as it does not contain audio duration after trascoding, audio cannot be sought during playback in Android client, which is significant drawback. `mp3` is classical MPEG-2 Audio Layer III audio stream. `aac-in-adts` is AAC encoded audio in ADTS stream, it also may have problems with seeking in Android client.
+I have good experiences with `opus-in-ogg`, which is also default. `opus-in-webm` works well in browsers (and is supported  in browsers MSE API), but as it does not contain audio duration after trascoding, audio cannot be sought during playback in Android client, which is significant drawback. `mp3` is classical MPEG-2 Audio Layer III audio stream. `aac-in-adts` is AAC encoded audio in ADTS stream, it also may have problems with seeking in Android client.

 For opus transcodings there are 3 other parameters, where `bitrate` is desired bitrate in kbps, `compression_level` is determining audio quality and speed of transcoding with values 1-10 ( 1 - worst quality, but fastest, 10 - best quality, but slowest ) and `cutoff` is determining audio freq. bandwidth (NarrowBand => 4kHz, MediumBand => 6kHz, WideBand => 8kHz, SuperWideBand => 12kHz, FullBand => 20kHz).